-In Grade 9, four types of pathways are offered: IB Prep, academic (destreamed) courses, locally developed, and open courses.
-Academic courses emphasize theory and abstract problems.
+In Grade 9, three types of pathways are offered: IB Prep, Ontario Grade 9 (destreamed), and locally developed.
+The Ontario Grade 9 courses in English, Math, Science, and Geography emphasize theory and abstract problems.
 The IB Prep pathway is designed to provide enrichment in content and skill development.
 The pace of learning is accelerated and homework requirements are more demanding.
-Currently at Lo-Ellen Park we offer two locally developed credit courses offered in Grade 9: English and Math and in Grade 10: English and Math.
+Currently at Lo-Ellen Park we offer three locally developed credit courses: English, Math, and Science.